go-air/pal/doc/pal.md

 ### Related Work

-pal is fundamentally based on a Anderson analysis [3], however it introduces a symbolic aspect for treatment of numerics, is designed to be retargeted and adaptable to different applications and languages, and provides a mechanism (_thunks_ + projection) for modular analysis.
+pal is fundamentally based on a Anderson analysis [3], however it introduces a symbolic aspect for treatment of numerics, and a _meta symbolic_ aspect for incrementality.  pal is designed to be retargeted and adaptable to different applications, and provides a mechanism for modular analysis.

 srcPtr [7] works on the AST is a framework for Anderson or Steensgaard analysis. pal is completely agnostic of the input: it could be AST or some IR such as